- Capital Group

 The newly-built houses in Vipingo, Kilifi County, have attracted rich aspiring homeowners, with its collection of new and upcoming high-end residential buildings.

-The houses are surrounded by golf and leisure activities, which make it more suitable to the tycoons.
+The houses are surrounded by golf and leisure activities, which make it more suitable for the tycoons.
 Already, Kenyan Billionaire Dr. Chris Kirubi has purchased a villa in the area.

 Multi-millionaire and former President Daniel arap Moi's Private Secretary Joshua Kulei is also alleged to have his home in the area.Billionare Chris Kirubi's home in Vipingo, Kilifi CountyCapital Group